-We believe that from birth, all children need early child development experiences that support their unique characteristics and provide love, warmth, and positive learning experiences.
+It is our philosophy to believe that from birth, all children need early childhood development experiences that support their unique characteristics and provide love, warmth, and positive learning experiences.

 All families need encouragement and support from their community to achieve their own goals and provide a safe and nurturing environment for their young children.